Oklahoma Republican Party: Territorial period through 1930s

 The Oklahoma Republican Party takes its roots from the territorial period, gaining a larger portion of its support from the Northwestern part of the state, where migrants from the state of Kansas brought with them Republican political leanings of the time.
 For most of Oklahoma history, the Oklahoma Republican Party has the fewest members in the old Indian Territory or the area located in the Southeast.

 Republicans held the American presidency during most of the territorial period, resulting in the appointments of Republican territorial governors.
 Despite the dominance of Republicans as governor and delegate, the two main parties had almost reached parity in the territorial legislature by statehood.

 The Republican Party at the time of statehood in 1907 was not the party of most Oklahomans, but was the party of most African-Americans.
 Republican A. C. Hamlin was Oklahoma's first black legislator, serving in the first legislature of the new state.

 Republicans experienced a short-lived resurgence in the early 1920s, with the election of John W. Harreld in 1920 as the first Republican United States senator for the state of Oklahoma.
 During this time the Republican Party had gained a majority of the state's seats in United States Congress, attaining five of the nine seats available.
 The Oklahoma House of Representatives saw their first Republican majority and first Republican Speaker of the Oklahoma House of Representatives from 1921 to 1923.
 The first female member of the Oklahoma House of Representatives was a Republican.
+Also, the first woman to preside over the House of Representatives, Alice Robertson, was from Oklahoma.

 In the 1928 election, Republicans gained 26 new seats in the Oklahoma House of Representatives due in part to the low popularity of the time of presidential candidate Al Smith and the incumbent governor's stumping on his behalf.
 With a total of forty-seven seats, they were only five seats from having a majority.
 With thirteen Democratic members, they elected a coalition Democratic Speaker over the incumbent speaker.

 But it was the 1930s or The Great Depression that would prove to be the most troublesome for Republicans in Oklahoma.
 It was during this time that Republican voters had shifted their support to the revitalized Democratic Party.